Patrick Moraz: 1991–present: Solo career

 By 2001, Moraz had continued with several projects, including researching and preparing film scripts, including one for a potential film adaptation of The Story of I. He released his third piano album, the classically influenced ESP (2003), short for "Etudes, Sonatas and Preludes".
 In 2012, he issued a compilation of tracks from the three piano albums titled PianissiMoraz (2012).

 In 2011, Moraz guested on an album by Panorama Syndicate entitled Skyline, playing piano on the title track.

 In April 2014, Moraz took part in the annual progressive rock-themed cruise voyage Cruise to the Edge as a solo artist.
 In 2015, Moraz and drummer Greg Alban formed the Moraz Alban Project and released a studio album The M.A.P.
 Project (2015), featuring percussionist Lenny Castro, saxophonist Dave Van Such, bassists John Avila and Patrick Perrier, and Counting Crows bassist Matt Malley.
 Moraz and Alban met in 1983 and Alban played drums on Moraz's album Time Code (1984).
 The project was an Alban solo endeavour at first, with Moraz contributing to the music, but it grew to feature numerous other musicians with the music written around the drums and keyboards.
 In November 2015, Moraz released a limited edition 19-CD box set of his 18 albums, including Mainhorse (1971), The Story of I (1976) and the live album Music for Piano and Drums: Live in Maryland (2012).

 Moraz took part in his second Cruise to the Edge voyage in February 2017.

 Moraz reunited with Yes in July 2018.
-As part of Yes' 50th Anniversary tour, Moraz performed with Yes at two shows in Philadelphia, July 20 and 21.
+As part of Yes' 50th Anniversary tour, Moraz performed with Yes at two shows in Philadelphia, 20 and 21 July.
 At each show, Moraz played keys during the band's performance of "Soon".
-Moraz also appeared during the Yes FanFest before the July 21 show, at first performing a 70-minute solo piano show and then appearing on stage with Yes and taking part in a band interview.
+Moraz also appeared during the Yes FanFest before the 21 July show, at first performing a 70-minute solo piano show and then appearing on stage with Yes and taking part in a band interview.